numerica-ideas/community/terraform/aws-scale-wordpress/README.md

 ## Scalability Architecture

-When architecting a scalable WordPress deployment on AWS, there are several techniques we can leverage
+When it comes to architecting a scalable WordPress deployment on AWS, there are several strategies at our disposal.

 ![architecture diagram](./images/AWS%20Scale%20WordPress%20on%20a%202-Tier%20AWS%20Architecture.png)

 ### Horizontal Scaling with Auto Scaling Groups

-**Auto Scaling Groups** allow us to `automatically scale the number of EC2 instances` powering our WordPress site up or down based on demand.
-This enables horizontal scaling to handle varying traffic loads.
+**Auto Scaling Groups** provide us with the means to dynamically adjust the number of EC2 instances that power our WordPress site in response to changing demand.
+This dynamic capability enables horizontal scaling, allowing us to efficiently manage varying traffic loads.

-By defining automatic **scaling policies**, we can ensure that the capacity of our WordPress fleet **grows** or **shrinks** based on metrics like `CPU utilization`.
-This results in high availability and cost savings compared to fixed EC2 capacity.
+By establishing automatic **scaling policies**, we ensure that the capacity of our WordPress fleet can automatically expand or contract based on performance metrics, such as `CPU utilization`.
+This approach leads to `high availability` and `cost efficiency`, as opposed to **maintaining a fixed number of EC2 instances**.

-Auto Scaling Groups also provide automated health checks and instance replacement, adding self-healing capabilities.
+Furthermore, Auto Scaling Groups offer built-in **health checks** and automatic instance replacement, contributing to a self-healing infrastructure.

 ### Optimized Media Delivery with S3 and CloudFront

-Offloading static media assets like images, videos, and files to an S3 bucket can reduce load and storage pressure on the WordPress application servers.
+Transferring static media assets, such as images, videos, and files, to an **S3 bucket** not only relieves the load and storage pressure on the WordPress application servers but also enhances performance.

-Serving these objects through a global CDN like CloudFront lowers latency by caching content at edge locations closer to end users.
-CloudFront also reduces origin requests to S3.
+By leveraging a global **Content Delivery Network (CDN)** like `CloudFront`, we can minimize latency by **caching content closer** to end users at **edge locations**.
+This, in turn, reduces origin requests to the S3 bucket.

-This optimized media delivery architecture decreases costs and improves performance.
+This optimized media delivery setup results in lower costs and improved overall performance.

 ### Shared Storage with EFS

-Using Elastic File System (EFS) allows WordPress instances in the Auto Scaling Group to share files and data.
+Employing **Elastic File System (EFS)** enables the WordPress instances within the Auto Scaling Group to seamlessly share files and data.

-EFS provides a scalable, high performance NFS file system that can be concurrently accessed from multiple EC2 instances.
+EFS offers a `scalable` and `high-performance Network File System (NFS)` that can be accessed concurrently by multiple EC2 instances.

-This shared file storage is critical for scaling WordPress horizontally, ensuring common files like plugins, themes, and uploads are available across the fleet.
+This shared file storage is pivotal for horizontal scaling of WordPress, ensuring that essential files such as `plugins`, `themes`, and uploads are consistently accessible across the entire fleet.

 ### Read Replicas for RDS

-We can provision Read Replicas for our RDS database to reduce load on the primary instance.
-Queries like read-heavy reporting can be directed to the replicas.
+We can take advantage of **Read Replicas** for our **RDS database** to alleviate the load on the primary instance.
+This is particularly useful for queries that involve extensive **reading**, such as `reporting tasks`.

-Read Replicas enable horizontally scaling database reads for high availability.
+**Read Replicas** not only contribute to horizontally scaling database reads but also enhance overall database availability.

 ## Prerequisites